stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/cnjcx_week2_recap.md

   the server.
 On Farmshare2 "user" is your SUNetID.
 On your personal server it will be the username of the account.
 - **X11** -- is a windowing system that runs on your local machine.
-It receives data, that would be GUIs on the server, and renders them on the client.
-You need "X11" to see the figures you make in python, for example.
+It receives graphical data, that would be GUIs on the server, and renders them on the client.
+You need "X11" to see the figures you make in Python, for example.

 To make a connection via **`ssh`** you run the following command. `ssh
 <User>@<hostename>`. _Note: if this is the first time you have ssh'ed to a
 particular server, you will be prompted to accept a key._

-Here is what a first time login to Farmshare2 looks like (_you can accept the fingerprint by typing... yes <kbd>Enter</kbd>_):
+Here is what a first time login to Farmshare2 looks like (_you can accept the fingerprint by typing "yes <kbd>Enter</kbd>"_):

 ```bash
 $ ssh lelandjr@rice.stanford.edu